Writing for the Absent Reader

 Where to get a Copy of Writing for the Absent Reader

 Those living outside the Kingston area can purchase ebook and paperback copies of Writing for the Absent Reader here.
-If you’re in or around Kingston, then you will soon be able to get paperback copies of Writing for the Absent Reader at Novel Idea: Kingston’s Independent Bookstore.
+If you are living in or around Kingston, you can now get paperback copies of Writing for the Absent Reader at Novel Idea: Kingston’s Independent Bookstore.